After6Services/mt-plugin-log4mt/README.markdown

 because it's awesome, but also because it supports local::lib installation of depdendencies for those who do no have root privileges on their systems.

-    cpanm Sub::Install Sub::Quote Log::Dispatch Log::Log4perl MooX::Singleton Path::Tiny \
+    cpanm Sub::Install Sub::Quote Log::Dispatch Log::Log4perl    \
-          Moo Carp::Always strictures Data::Printer Import::Into Class::Method::Modifiers
+          MooX::Singleton Path::Tiny Moo Carp::Always strictures \
+          Data::Printer Import::Into Class::Method::Modifiers

 And that's it!

 ## UPGRADING ##

+Although we strongly recommend you use the new logging initialization syntax (using MT::Logger::Log4perl) shown in the USAGE section below in any new code, we've tried our best to keep backwards compatibility to older versions.

-We've tried our best to keep backwards compatibility to older versions, so if you are upgrading from a version earlier than v1.9.0, you will not have to change the use lines or logging statements in your code, which most likely look like this (although we strongly recommend you use the form shown in the USAGE section below in any new code):
+If you are upgrading from a version earlier than v1.9.0, you will not have to change the use statements, logger initialization or logging statements in your code, which most likely look something like this:

+    # The easy way
+    our $logger ||= MT::Log->get_logger()

+    # Or, before MT initialization...
+    use MT::Log::Log4perl;
+    our $logger = MT::Log::Log4perl->new();

+    # Or, even this, with all the bells and whistles...
     use Log::Log4perl qw( :resurrect );
     ###l4p use MT::Log::Log4perl qw( l4mtdump );
     ###l4p our $logger ||= MT::Log::Log4perl->new();

-However, you **will** have to make changes to your current `log4mt.conf` file to match the configuration of the default loggers and appenders shown in the bundled [log4mt.conf](log4mt.conf).
-To avoid any problems, it's best to start with the bundled config and port any additions or changes (e.g. your log path, any custom logging levels, etc) you made from your current config to it.
+That said, you **will** have to make changes to your current `log4mt.conf` file to match the configuration of the default loggers and appenders shown in the bundled [log4mt.conf](log4mt.conf).
+To avoid any problems, it's best to **start with the bundled config** and port any additions or changes (e.g. your log path, any custom logging levels, etc) you made from your current config to it.

 ## USAGE ##